-Award Winning Structural Inspection Services across Scotland and the North of England
+Award Winning Aerial Structural Inspection Services across Scotland and North England

 The process of conducting a structural inspection for either a building, bridge or similar structure was once a time consuming and costly process.
-It would usually involve a team of trained inspection personnel, scaffolding, cherry pickers and/or rope access specialists and the related safety equipment.
+It would usually involve a team of trained inspection personnel, scaffolding, cherry pickers and/or rope access specialists with their required safety equipment.

-Thanks to the advancement of modern commerial drones however, those days are now behind us.
-Armed with the latest in aerial drone technology equipped with 4K HD video and thermal imaging capturing cameras, Balmore Aerial Services can offer a better solution.
+Thanks to the advancement of modern commercial drones however, those days are now behind us.
+Armed with the latest in aerial drone technology equipped with 4K HD video and thermal imaging capturing cameras, Balmore Inspection Services can offer a better solution.

 As an award winning inspection service provider, our commercial fleet of UAV drones can provide structural and thermal inspections quicker than traditional methods whilst offering real cost savings.